 Normally, only one representative Design Designation is necessary.
 On improvements involving interchanges, major intersections, or other major traffic generators that materially affect traffic volumes, additional Design Designations are required.
 Design designations are necessary for side roads if relocation, or significant improvements, equal to or greater than three-hundred feet (300') are involved.
 If only one Design Designation is used, it should be shown on the Title Sheet.
-On improvements requiring more than one Design Designation, they should be shown on a special sheet or on the Schematic Plan with the location noted in the Index of Sheets.
+For improvements with multiple design designations (e.g., more than one route), this information may be shown on a sheet other than the Title Sheet (i.e., Schematic Plan, specially designated sheet).
+However, the location of these sheet(s) must be noted in the Title Sheet's Index of Sheets [SP 1302-5].